-Included in Artsy’s list of The Top 15 Art Programs in the country, the Art and Social Practice MFA is a 3-year, flexible residency program that combines individual research, group work, and experiential learning.
-The program’s blend of critical and professional practice, progressive pedagogy, collaborative social engagement, and transdisciplinary exploration produces an immersive educational environment.
+Included in Artsy’s list of The Top 15 Art Programs in the country, the Art and Social Practice MFA is a three-year program combining individual practice, group work, community partnerships, and experiential learning with diverse faculty.
+The program’s blend of critical and professional practice, alternative pedagogy, collaborative social engagement, and transdisciplinary exploration produces an immersive educational environment.
 As an extension of the program’s unique approach, graduate students have the opportunity to collaborate directly in ongoing projects including:

-The program accepts approximately six students annually.
-The deadline for applying is January 8.
+The program accepts five students annually.
 Interested persons are encouraged to make arrangements to visit the program.